JWST High-Contrast Imaging in APT

 Bold italics style indicates words that are also parameters or buttons in software tools like the APT and ETC. Similarly, a bold style represents menu items and panels.

 Getting started on designing coronagraphic observations:

 - For a given pair or set of targets to be observed, decide on the observation strategy and observation sequence that will be used.

 - Define observation templates for each of the observations in a planned sequence.

 Hint #1: collect all observations that pertain to a particular coronagraphic sequence into a single Observation Folder.
 Use additional folders for other sequences.
 This will help you organize your proposal.

-Hint #2: create each observation template of the sequence first, just specifying the instrument, template and target.
+Hint #2: each observation is specified in an observation template; create each of the observation templates in the sequence first, just specifying the instrument, template and target.
 Later, come back and fill in the details.

 These steps will make it easier to make the various connections, such as developing the PSF reference observations, or adding the necessary special requirements to link the observations.

 Ultimately, each sequence will be executed as a non-interruptible sequence.
 Therefore: